aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 title: Specify Rendering Options When Converting to PDF in Python
 articleTitle: Specify Rendering Options When Converting to PDF
 linktitle: Specify Rendering Options When Converting to PDF
-description: "Convert DOC or DOCX to PDF.
-To change the result of saving a document to PDF format, you need to specify additional options for the PdfSaveOptions class."
+description: "Convert a document to PDF with advanced options.
+Use PdfSaveOptions to change the result of saving a document to PDF format."
 type: docs
 weight: 20
 url: /python-net/specify-rendering-options-when-converting-to-pdf/